jackreed0504/dms1_blog/posts/A3stuff.md

 ![planes](/a3/planes.png)

 After this, the sound became distorted in Unity Play (it sounded like it was clipping).
-I switched to a Mac Build, and it worked fine.
+I switched to a Mac Build, and it worked fine, but I needed to change the mouse sensitivity to 7 as it was too low.
 Below is a video of me playing my environment:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/W1etzT0DvQw?si=XJBq_jw8jrQJcalM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>